MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 In addition to the features and capabilities of Dynamics 365 Guides, organizations that use Guides US Government benefit from the following features unique to Guides US Government:

-- Your organization’s customer content is stored within the United States.
+- Your organization’s customer content is stored within the United States

-- Access to your organization’s customer content is restricted to [screened Microsoft personnel](https://docs.microsoft.com/power-platform/admin/microsoft-dynamics-365-government#restricted-data-access-by-administrators).
+- Access to your organization’s customer content is restricted to [screened Microsoft personnel](https://docs.microsoft.com/power-platform/admin/microsoft-dynamics-365-government#restricted-data-access-by-administrators)

-- Complies with certifications and accreditations that are required for US public sector customers with FedRAMP moderate requirements.
+- Complies with certifications and accreditations that are required for US public sector customers with FedRAMP moderate requirements

 ## Customer eligibility